Using two or more graphics cards to do a single job sounds like a great idea in theory, but it might not yield such spectacular results.

 It might appear that two cheaper GPUs can significantly outperform a single, more expensive card while only costing slightly more.
 At first glance, this seems to be the case.

 However, GPUs run at high temperatures, and having two inside your case will only increase your PC’s internal temperature.
 You will likely also need to upgrade your PSU in order to supply sufficient power to your biggest consumers.
 If you’re trying to run SLI, you will need to have an unnecessarily expensive “SLI certified” motherboard.

 Should You Get A Multi-GPU Setup?

-In the end, probably the only reason why you should get two or more graphics cards connected is if you’re truly enthusiastic about the tech and want to game at 4K and 144+ FPS (provided you have a good enough monitor).
+In the end, the only reason why you should consider getting two or more graphics cards is if you’re enthusiastic about the tech and want to game at 4K and 144+ FPS (provided you have a good enough monitor).